Feolius/telegram-bot-fsm/README.md

 botFsm := fsm.NewBotFsm(bot, configs, fsm.WithCommands[Data](commands))
 ```

-Note: When the incoming message is recognized as a command, the current user state is switched to `UndefinedState`
+Note: When the incoming message is recognized as a command, current user's
+state is switched to `UndefinedState` before the handler call.
+That way
-before handler call.
-So, the command resets the user state.
+command resets user's state.
 That makes `TextTransition` usage safe.

 ## State persistence

-`TransitionProvider` implementation may change payload data passed, and the next state `TransitionProvider` will
+`TransitionProvider` implementation may change passed payload data,
-receive an updated copy of
+and the next state's `TransitionProvider` will receive an updated copy
-the payload data.
-That means data must be kept somewhere between user requests.
-By default, it is stored in memory.
+of the payload data.
+Data must be kept somewhere between user requests.
-That means, all the data will be lost after the bot re-run.
-It's okay during development or for very simple bots,
+By default, it is stored in the memory.
+That means, all the data will
+be lost after the bot's re-run.
+It's okay during development or for very
-but most of the time you want data to be kept.
-In order to do that you should implement `PersistenceHandler`.
+simple bots, but in most cases you want the data to be stored.
+In order
+to do that you should implement `PersistenceHandler`.

 ```go
 type PersistenceHandler[T any] interface {